TheRamU/fay-desk/README_EN.md

 - **Chat**: Enter messages in the main interface to chat with AI assistant Fay
 - **Floating Window Mode**: Use the hotkey `Ctrl+Shift+D` or click the button on the left side of the dialog box to open floating window mode
-- **Wallpaper Control**: Control wallpaper play/pause at the top of the application interface, toggle digital human display
+- **Wallpaper Control**: Control wallpaper play/pause at the top of the application interface, toggle digital avatar display
 - **System Tray**: After minimizing, you can find the application icon in the system tray

 ## 📋 Development Roadmap

-- [x] Digital Human Wallpaper
+- [x] Digital Avatar Wallpaper
+- [x] Digital Avatar Sleep Mechanism
 - [ ] Voice Interaction
 - [ ] AI-Generated Wallpapers
-- [ ] Offline Mode
+- [ ] Biomimetic Memory
 - [ ] MCP Support

 ## 🔧 Development